The Bluetooth® EnOcean sample demonstrates the basic usage of the Bluetooth EnOcean library.

 samples/bluetooth/enocean in the nRF Connect SDK folder structure.

-Connect the board to the computer with an USB cable.
-The board is assigned a COM port (Windows) or ttyACM device (Linux), which is visible in the Device Manager.
+Connect the kit to the computer with a USB cable.
+The kit is assigned a COM port (Windows) or ttyACM device (Linux), which is visible in the Device Manager.

 Depending on the EnOcean devices you commissioned: